Guides

 Counter persistence

-The signCount must be persisted after every successful assertion.
+The signCount must be persisted atomically after every successful assertion via compare-and-swap.
 If you lose the updated counter, the next valid assertion will be rejected as a replay.
+If you update without the CAS predicate, you'll silently corrupt your replay protection under load.

 Previous